LY4C49/Ticketing-System/README.md

 ### C++ Course Project

 -- To simulate a airline ticketing system
 -- Object-oriented
--- 1500+ lines

 Functions:
   -- Administrators can administrate information of passengers and planes